 What is Market Risk?

 Market risk is the risk that an investor faces due to the decrease in the market value of a financial product arising out of the factors that affect the whole market and is not limited to a particular economic commodity.
-Often called systematic risk, the market risk arises because of uncertainties in the economy, political environment, natural or man-made disasters, or recession and can only be hedged, however, cannot eliminate by diversification.
+Often called systematic risk, the market risk arises because of uncertainties in the economy, political environment, natural or human-made disasters, or recession.
+It can only be hedged, however, cannot eliminate by diversification.

 Types of Market Risk

-There are four major types of market risk.
+There are four significant types of market risk.

 #1 – Interest Rate Risk